JACOBISAAC04/vehicle-detection-yolo/README.md

 ## Project Components

 ### data/
-Contains input images, videos, and the external model file.
+Contains input videos, and the external model file.

 ### src/
 Includes Python scripts for both image and video vehicle detection using YOLOv8.